What is the current status of this program?

 The IRA gave both businesses and homeowners a tax credit for installing solar with a credit available through 2032.
 The budget reconciliation bill signed July 4, 2025 ends the homeowner credit after December 31, 2025, but allows businesses to take the credit through at least 2027 (see details here).
 This residential lease takes advantage of that provision to help homeowners continue to benefit from the solar tax credit.
 Since the equipment is leased and remains the property of the company installing it, the company can claim the tax credit, lowering the price to the homeowner and eliminating the upfront cost.

-Currently, only one company is offering a residential lease in North Carolina (see below).
+Currently, only two companies are offering a residential lease in North Carolina (see below).
 If more providers emerge, we will add them on this page.

 What does this funding get me?